daronphang/investment_resources/general_knowledge/terminologies.md

 - Condition where there is negligible economic growth in market-based economy over prolonged period.
 - Low interest rates insufficient to boost demand due to structural issues such as ageing population, lower capital investment, limited access to credit, deflationary pressures, financial crisis, and rising global inequality.
 - Increasing government spending on infrastructure, education, and R&D would be more prudent.

+## Tax Windfall:
+Surtax imposed by governments on businesses or economic sectors that have benefited from economic expansion or experienced above-average profits.